 Cases in the corridor, lines at the machine

-Milk discipline when the refrigerator is shared
+Keeping milk stocked when the refrigerator is shared

 Oat and dairy splits multiply when sustainability teams standardize oat on one floor and client suites keep whole milk on another.
 Refrigerators sized for desk-worker peaks fail when field teams stack the same window.
 Recurring service keeps grinder calibration honest; training on tap splits during week one of a pilot prevents the wrong-milk friction that shows up in internal surveys before facilities opens a ticket.

-River North towers versus suburban campus pads
+Downtown towers versus suburban campuses

-A Wacker-adjacent tower and a Schaumburg-style campus can share a brand on the lease and opposite traffic physics.
+A Wacker-adjacent tower and a Schaumburg-style campus can share a brand on the lease and opposite traffic patterns.
 Downtown sees compressed elevator-bank rushes; suburban footprints see parking-lot surges on one in-office anchor day.
 Share building type and peak windows on the Chicago, IL overview when you request a trial so routing does not assume every site is a river-adjacent tower.

 Pilot the floor that sees field traffic

-Local field notes still apply for indoors climate along the lakefront band.
+Local field notes still apply for indoor climate along the lakefront band.
 The May merchandiser cases and break room milk discipline article frames case traffic from a slightly different angle—pair both when you present pilot data to leadership.

 Lakefront humidity and indoor cold chain

 Summer humidity arrives early behind curtain walls.
 Refrigerators work harder; milk turns faster if ordering habits still assume winter desk-only traffic.
-Preventative maintenance is included so facilities are not chasing “machine down” during the same week finance wants adoption numbers for renewal season.
+Preventative maintenance is included so facilities are not chasing “machine is down” during the same week finance wants adoption numbers for renewal season.

 Moving off single-use pods reduces visible plastic and improves taste in one upgrade.
 Employers publishing sustainability metrics get behavior employees use daily instead of abandoning for the cart on the corner—even on days when field teams need speed.